-The fees paid to the ILCU for services provided in accordance with the Agency and Management agreement during 2022 amounted to €2,257,006 (2021: €2,201,305).
+The fees paid to the ILCU for services provided in accordance with the Agency and Management agreement during 2023 amounted to €2,381,065 (2022: €2,257,006).

-Surplus arising in the technical account in a given year, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements over its planning time-horizon, is returnable to its policyholders (credit unions) by way of a claims experience refund.
+Surplus arising in the technical account in a given year in respect of monthly renewable term assurance cover, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements over its planning time-horizon, is returned to its policyholders (credit unions) by way of a claims experience refund.
 Such a claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
 An additional calculation is performed to check that the claims experience refund to policyholders would not result in the release of capital required to be retained by the Company in order to meet the Company's economic capital requirements as calculated on a Solvency II basis.
-There is no claim experience refund payable to credit unions in 2023 for 2022 (2021: €4,644,844).
+There is no claim experience refund payable to credit unions in 2024 for 2023 (2022: €nil) due to the elevated number of deaths in 2023.